 The full name of their spouse or civil partner

 Details of a state pension or other state benefit they were receiving

 Why do I need a death certificate?

 You need a death certificate before you can hold a funeral or arrange a cremation.
+If you're using a funeral director to arrange your cremation or burial, they will ask to see the death certification before the day.
 A death certificate is also required when applying for probate and dealing with assets like property and bank accounts.

 If you’re the executor of a will or administrator of someone’s estate, you’ll need to send a death certificate to various financial organisations.
 This includes places like banks, pension providers and insurance companies.

 Most financial organisations require an official copy of the death certificate, rather than a photocopy.
 Most companies return the death certificate in good time so that you can send it to other organisations but, if you really want to deal with things quickly, you may choose to order several copies of the death certificate.

 Who can get a death certificate?

 Most deaths in the UK are registered by a relative.
 However, if a relative isn’t available, a death can also be registered by any of the following people: